Master Services Agreement

 A Buyer engaging with a Doro payment link may use the Platform to:

-- Complete identity verification through the licensed PSP partner's verification provider
+- Complete identity verification through the PSP Partner or PSP Partners responsible for the Transaction and their verification providers

 - Submit source of funds documentation where required

-- Provide payment instructions in a supported currency or asset
+- Provide payment instructions in a supported currency or asset, including the Instruction described in section 17.3

 - Receive transaction status updates and final settlement confirmation